LAW FIRM MARKETING: SKYROCKET YOUR PRACTICE ONLINE

 An infographic of deductions people should be taking on their tax returns

 These are just suggestions.
-But, they should give you an idea of the kinds of things to curate.
-One easy way to curate content is to follow publications you like.
+But, they should give you an idea of the kinds of content to curate.
+One easy way to curate content is to follow publications you enjoy and find to be valuable.
 They’ll share content that you can then comment on and share with your followers.

 A word to the wise – if you don’t know what you’re doing, take the time to learn.
 Or, outsource your social media management.

 If you want something done right, expert assistance is crucial.
 Never be afraid to ask for help.